Norecipes - Elevating Everyday Meals

 Squeezing water out of rehydrated glass noodles.

-• Once the cucumbers and carrots are starting to get limp, massage them with your hand to coax out more water, and then gather the vegetables up with your hands and squeeze out as much liquid as you can.
+• Once the cucumbers and carrots start to limp, massage them with your hand to coax out more water.
+Then, gather the vegetables up with your hands and squeeze out as much liquid as you can.
 Add these to the bowl with the other ingredients.

 Squeezing carrots and cucumbers to remove excess water.

-• To dress the Kani Salad, add the black sesame seeds, scallions, and mayonnaise to the bowl, and then use a Microplane to zest half a lemon into the salad.
-Next, cut the lemon in half and squeeze some juice into the salad (I used about 2 teaspoons).
+• To dress the Kani Salad, add the 2 teaspoons black sesame seeds, 10 grams scallions, and ¼ cup Japanese mayonnaise to the bowl, and then use a microplane to grate lemon zest from half the lemon into the salad.
+Next, cut the lemon in half and squeeze 2 teaspoons lemon juice into the salad.

 • Toss the ingredients together and serve your Kani Salad on a bed of lettuce.